 - 120g of unsalted butter

-- 1/4 fill a pan with water and place a heatproof bowl over the top.
+- If you want to make the shell, do this first.
+Grease the giant cupcake mould using a cake release spray such as Wilton cake release.
+Fill a pan with water to approximately a quarter of its capacity and place a heatproof bowl over the top.
 Don’t let the bowl touch the water otherwise the melts will burn.
-Empty the candy melts into the glass bowl and heat gently until the candy has melted and it’s smooth and shiny.
-Remove from the heat and using a silicone brush, put the melted chocolate around the inside of the bottom and sides of the giant cupcake mould making it as even as possible so as to create a shell for the bottom of the cake.
-Place in the fridge to harden for 30 minutes or until set, then remove from the tin and grease the tin for the cake.
+Empty the yellow candy melts into the bowl and heat gently until the candy has melted and it’s smooth and shiny.
+Remove from the heat and using a silicone brush, brush around the inside of the bottom and sides of the giant cupcake mould making it as even as possible so as to create a shell for the bottom of the cake.
+Place in the fridge to harden for 30 minutes or until set, then remove the shell from the tin and grease the tin for the cake.

-- In a large bowl cream the butter and sugar until light in colour and fluffy.
+- Heat the oven to 170C (150C fan, Gas 3).
+In a large bowl cream the butter and sugar until light and fluffy.

 - Sift the flours and the baking powder together and add 1/3 to the butter and sugar with 2 eggs.
 Beat until just combined then repeat until all the flour and eggs have been added.
 Add the milk and the zest and juice of the lemons and beat again.

 - Transfer the batter to the greased tin.
 Only fill each compartment to around ⅔ full.
 If you have leftover mixture you could make regular cupcakes.
 Bake for between 50 mins and 1 hour.
 The cake will be done when it is springy to the touch.
 Once cooked, allow to cool completely.